The Sine‐on‐Random VibrationVIEW software can run Sine‐on‐Sine tests.

 - Sweep Up from

-The Harmonic option is used in conjunction with one of the other three options, where you set an initial fundamental frequency and amplitude, then select ‘Harmonic’ with a multiplier for the fundamental frequency and amplitude.
-Here is an example of how to use the Harmonic option:
+The Harmonic option works in conjunction with one of the other three options.
+The customer sets an initial fundamental frequency and amplitude, then selects Harmonic and a multiplier for the fundamental frequency and amplitude.
+The following screengrab of the software is an example of how to use the Harmonic option:

-In this example, the fundamental frequency is 100Hz, with subsequent harmonics at 2, 3, 4 and 5 times the fundamental frequency.
-This means the subsequent tones will be at 200, 300, 400, and 500Hz respectively.
+In this example, the fundamental frequency is 100Hz with subsequent harmonics at 2, 3, 4, and 5 times the fundamental frequency.
+The subsequent tones will be at 200, 300, 400, and 500Hz, respectively.

 At the bottom of the S‐o‐R tab window are the required gRMS, velocity RMS, and displacement for the given set of test conditions.

 After these steps are completed, the customer will be ready to run their Sine‐on‐Sine test.
 Select OK to save and begin the test.

 Note: the Parameters tab allows the customer to further edit the test settings for a Sine‐on‐Sine test.